Big Runaway: Aftermath

 Some settlers soon returned, a few while the ruins of their homes still smoldered.
 Many of those who fled were recent immigrants from New Jersey, fleeing the war there.
 Many of those had been poorly equipped and were ill-equipped to withstand attacks, and simply returned to New Jersey.
 The government of Pennsylvania sent military aid.
 Colonel Thomas Hartley built Fort Muncy to protect returning settlers.
-On September 24, 1778, he led a force of about 200 men up the Sheshequin Path on Lycoming Creek to the North Branch of the Susquehanna to strike back against the Iroquois.
-Hartley's expedition covered about 300 miles (500 km) in two weeks, defeated several bands of Iroquois and destroyed a few native villages.
-This proved the feasibility of operating in the Iroquois territory and preceded the Continental Army's major expedition into Iroquois territory the next year.
+On September 24, 1778, he led a force of about 200 men up the Sheshequin Path on Lycoming Creek to the North Branch of the Susquehanna to strike back against the Haudenosaunee.
+Hartley's expedition covered about 300 miles (500 km) in two weeks, defeated several bands of Haudenosaunee and destroyed a few native villages.
+This proved the feasibility of operating in the Haudenosaunee territory and preceded the Continental Army's major expedition into Haudenosaunee territory the next year.

 In the summer of 1779, General John Sullivan led an expedition that went up the North Branch of the Susquehanna and destroyed at least forty Native American villages in New York and Pennsylvania in a scorched earth campaign.
 The Native Americans were aware of Sullivan's plans and launched their own attack on the West Branch of the Susquehanna, hoping to draw off Sullivan or even attack him from behind.
 Their attacking force was discovered as it descended the Sheshequin Path along Lycoming Creek by Robert Covenhoven, sent as a scout again.
 The authorities ordered a second evacuation, so that those settlers who had returned did so only to flee a second time in the summer of 1779, in what became known as the "Little Runaway".
 The second force was about 200 Native Americans and 100 British and Tory soldiers and attacked the valley again.
 While the evacuation was less panicked this time, Fort Freeland (near modern Turbotville and Watsontown) did not evacuate.
 It is unclear if they failed to receive the order to evacuate or ignored it, but over half of the settlers who had fled there were killed, with most of the rest taken prisoner.
 In any case, Sullivan's expedition and the harsh winter that followed it helped reduce attacks, stabilized the area, and encouraged resettlement.
 The Little Runaway and Sullivan's Expedition also led to an increased commitment by the government to the security of the frontier.